Silver Car Crash (Double Disaster)

 Silver Car Crash (Double Disaster) is a 1963 serigraph by the American artist Andy Warhol.
 In November 2013, it sold for $105 million (£65.5m) at NYC auction, setting a new highest price for a work by Warhol.
+The serigraph is part and parcel of the Death and Disaster Series created by the artist between 1962 and 1967.

 History

 Silver Car Crash (Double Disaster) depicts a body twisted in the mangled interior of a silver car.
 It was printed by Andy Warhol at the age of 35.
 It is the last serigraph of the artist that was left in private hands.
 The serigraph measures 8 by 13 ft and was displayed only once in public during the last 26 years.
 The work was part of his Death and Disaster series.

 The art masterpiece was held by a European collector for 20 years.
 In November 2013, five bidders fought for the serigraph in an auction of contemporary art works organized by Sotheby's, bringing the final price to $105 million, not only surpassing its estimate of $60–80 million but also breaking the previous auction record for a Warhol serigraph, Eight Elvises, that last sold at auction for $100 million.
 The name of the winning bidder was never publicly disclosed.